BSeyfi/practice_git2/README.md

+1402-07-24 15-38-04
+After lates <Merge-feature> push, this line added to README.md file remotely on main.
 9988# DDD2 to PULL
 # Practice Git-to test fetch feature+pushing
 This repo is just created to practice git featurece and to warmup.